-16.19 Prior to the render finish, the relevant seals are positioned and installed at all openings (eg windows and doors), overhanging eaves, gas and electric meter boxes, wall vents or where the render abuts any other building material or surface.
-This helps to reduce the risk of water ingress into the structure.

-16.20 The basecoat must be allowed to dry/cure (for approximately 2 to 3 weeks) prior to the application of the primer/render finish.
-Prior to the application of the render finish, silicone sealant should be applied as required, as defined in the project-specific site package in accordance with the Certificate holder's instructions.

-16.21 Primers (see section 1.1 for list of primers and their compatibility with the render finish) must be applied in accordance with the Certificate holder's instructions and allowed to dry for approximately 24 hours prior to the application of the render finish.

-16.22 Render finishes are applied in accordance with the Certificate holder's instructions.
+- 16.24 Prior to the render finish, the relevant seals are positioned and installed at all openings (eg windows and doors), overhanging eaves, gas and electric meter boxes, wall vents or where the render abuts any other building material or surface.
+This helps to reduce the risk of water ingress into the structure. - 16.25 The basecoat must be allowed to dry/cure (for approximately 2 to 3 weeks) prior to the application of the primer/render finish.
+Prior to the application of the render finish, silicone sealant should be applied as required, as defined in the project-specific site package in accordance with the Certificate holder's instructions. - 16.26 Primers must be applied in accordance with the Certificate holder's instructions and allowed to dry for approximately 24 hours prior to the application of the render finish. - 16.27 Render finishes are applied in accordance with the Certificate holder's instructions.

-16.23 Care should be taken in the detailing of the systems around features such as openings, projections and at eaves (see Figures 5 to 8) to ensure adequate protection against water ingress and to limit the risk of water penetrating the systems.
+16.28 Care should be taken in the detailing of the systems around features such as openings, projections and at eaves (see Figures 6 to 9) to ensure adequate protection against water ingress and to limit the risk of water penetrating the systems.